angular/angular/modules/rtts_assert/README.js.md

 // Custom type assert:
 // - i have a custom type
-// - adding an assert methos
+// - adding an assert methods
 assert.define(MyUser, function(value) {
   assert(value).is(Type, Type2); // or
   assert(value, 'name').is(assert.string);